pmuellr/cf-node-debug/README.md

 To debug this app:

-* add a dependency of `cf-debug-proxy` to your `package.json` file
+* add a dependency of `cf-node-debug` to your `package.json` file

 * change your start command to:

-      node_modules/.bin/cf-debug-proxy node-stuff
+      node_modules/.bin/cf-node-debug node-stuff

 * re-push your application